zstumgoren/executions-viz/README.md

 * The `height` attribute subtracts the pixel value from `yScale` from the overall height.
 For small values, the height of the rectangle will be small.
 * The `y` coordinate sets the starting pixel coordinate for the bars.
 As discussed above, a lower data value (i.e. number of executions) will result in a higher pixel value.

-Again, try dropping some `console.log` statements into the code or setting debugger breakpoints in `app.js` to experiment with the code.
+Again, try dropping some `console.log` statements into the code or setting debugger breakpoints in `app.js` to experiment.
 Try disabling some of the attributes to see the effect.

 For example, what happens if you remove the code that sets the `y` coordinate?
 Can you explain why?